 Professional development at the local level is governed by the collective agreement and local union policies.
 Throughout the province, there is a variety of methods by which local members are served.
 Central to all local union provisions is the recognition of professional autonomy of members to plan and pursue their professional growth.
 Members undertaking their responsibility for professional growth realize the value of their professional autonomy in making choices about their professional development.
 Members can strengthen their teaching practice and professionalism through teacher collaboration, mentorship, action research, workshops, professional course work, professional reading, peer coaching and reflection.

 Professional development days represent a hard-won recognition of our needs and responsibilities as teachers.
 For many years, the BCTF made representations to our employers and the Ministry of Education to recognize the importance of teachers having the time and resources necessary to engage in professional development.

 In 1972, PD days (non-instructional days) were added to the school calendar at the request of the teaching profession after years of advocacy from the BCTF.
 The inclusion increased the number of days of work for teachers with no loss of instructional days for students.
 PD days in the school calendar recognized that teachers needed time during the school year to hone their skills, improve practice, and stay current with changes related to teaching and learning.

 During local bargaining most locals of the BCTF were successful in achieving provisions regarding PD days.
 In general, the contractual provisions provide for school and/or local PD committees to determine and plan the activities for PD days.
 A related provision of local agreements provides most local PD committees with control over the allocation of PD funding for teachers.
 For more information, visit our Pro-D Funding Guidelines.

-For all other Inquiries, please contact the Professional Development officer, June James at firstname.lastname@example.org or call the STA office at (604) 594-5353.
+For all other Inquiries, please contact the Professional Development officer, Erin Coleman at email@example.com or call the STA office at (604) 594-5353.